 d.
 Report your CPE credit hours at the time of your CPA license renewal using the CPE Reporting Worksheet.
 Keep records of your CPE hours for no less than five years.
 These records should include:

 - Name and description of course

 - Dates of attendance

 - Method of presentation

 Now that you’re a CPA in California

 Congratulations!
-Your hard work and studying has paid off, and you are now a licensed California CPA!
+Your hard work and study has paid off, and you are now a licensed California CPA!
 One professional organization that you might want to consider joining is the American Institute of CPAs (AICPA).
 This national professional organization provides members with networking and development opportunities, continuing professional education programs and professional guidance.
-These same opportunities are available at the state level when becoming a member of the local California Society of Certified Public Accountants.
+These same opportunities are available at the state level when becoming a member of the California Society of Certified Public Accountants.